pkt-cash/pktd/pktwallet/README.md

   2. An experimental RPC server

-     The RPC server uses a new API built for pktwallet, but, because the API is not stable, the server is feature gated behind a user configuratoin option (`--experimentalrpclisten`).
+     The RPC server uses a new API built for pktwallet, but, because the API is not stable, the server is feature gated behind a user configurations option (`--experimentalrpclisten`).
 If you a) don't mind applications breaking due to API changes, b) have issues with the legacy API, or c) need to get notifications for changes to the wallet, this is the RPC server to use.